apache/trafficcontrol/docs/source/api/user_current.rst

 :Roles Required: None
 :Response Type:  Object

-	.. versionchanged:: ATCv4
-		Starting in ATC version 4, all API versions respond to this endpoint with the updated user information.
-Prior to that, no response object was returned at all.

 Request Structure
 -----------------
 :user: The entire request must be inside a top-level "user" key for legacy reasons